 We offered a practical checklist of 15 key actions that can help you succeed where many others have failed.

 It is worth a read.

-If you want to see a recording of the event, let us know – it is 50 minutes of dedicated thought, so not to be undertaken lightly . . . .
+If you want to see a recording of the event, you can see it here – it is 50 minutes of dedicated thought, so not to be undertaken lightly . . . .

 To round off, we asked in very few words… What, in your view and experience, is the single biggest challenge in P2P digitization, transformation and process change?
 The collective response has been summarized in the image below.
 This in itself tells an important story . . . .